baiyommm/Project2/README.md

       Algorithms are implemented for searching in [searchStock()] and analyzing stock data in [analyzeStock()].
  - Memory Usage:
       The use of smart pointer [unique_ptr] ensures memory allocation and deallocation.
-      The program dynamically manages the stock array, resizing as necessary based on user input.
+      The program dynamically manages the stock array and resizes as necessary based on user input.

 6. Documentation and Style
  - Code Documentation: